Daxziz/NissanConnectEV-Homey/README.md

 - Password **(REQUIRED)**
 The password for your official NissanConnect EV account.
 - Region **(REQUIRED)**
 The region where the NissanConnect EV account is registered.
-The following options are availablr:
+The following options are available:
     - Europe (NE)
     - USA (NNA)
     - Canada (NCI)